 NUNM has carried out some of the better surveys of alumni outcomes.
 The 2014 survey is the most recent available.
 There are also surveys for 2010 (containing information from 2009 as well), and 2004.
 (Note that these were carried out when NUNM was known as National College of Natural Medicine, or NCNM.)

-Note: The 2004 NUNM survey was found on a publicly available server.
+The 2004 NUNM survey was found on a publicly available server.
 The 2010 survey was retrieved from a naturopathic doctor’s website.
 There is a possibility that neither is the original survey.
-However, a 2009 AMA scope of practice report on naturopathy refers to the 2004 survey1 and cites numbers that match those found on the report listed here.
+However, a 2009 AMA scope of practice report on naturopathy refers to the 2004 survey and cites numbers that match those found on the report listed here.
 The 2010 survey likewise appears to be the original.
 I include the data below for completeness.
+Update 9/15/2023: Both surveys have now been traced to the archived URLs.

 The AMA survey cites some outdated and incorrect data; for instance claiming that The Textbook of Natural Medicine (TONM) is the main/sole textbook for naturopathic students to learn diagnosis and treatment.
 To my knowledge, this is not correct and other textbooks, including conventional medical ones, are used to teach diagnosis and treatment.